AhmedOssama22dev/order-payment-api/README.md

    ```

 ### 3. Configure the Payment Gateway
-The command will automatically update `config/payment.php` with the new gateway entry.
+The command will automatically update `config/payment.php` with the new gateway entry.Feel free to modify these names if required but you need some changes in the gatewayInterface implementation.
 Verify the new entry in:
 ```php
 return [
     '<gateway_name>' => [